 Evil is the opposing force to God

-Evil is the absence of good because it’s rooted in selfishness.
-The absence of good means the absence of God, so when people—and angels like Lucifer—choose to live separately from God, evil is the result.
+Evil is the absence of good and is rooted in selfishness.
+It’s the result of choosing to live separately from God, the source of all goodness.

-God is the creator of the world.
-He made everything, including human beings, with the ability to love.
+As Creator, God made human beings with the ability to love.

-But He did not create us pre-programmed.
-Instead, God gave us the intelligence and mental capacity to choose for ourselves who to love, and He works hard to preserve our freedom of choice.
-That is what makes our love real.
-When it is chosen.
+But He did not pre-program us.
+Instead, God gave us the intelligence and mental capacity to choose who to love, and He works hard to preserve our freedom of choice.
+That is what makes our love real—being able to choose to love.

-When we have the ability to choose, God understands we could possibly choose another option, one that isn’t Him and isn’t good.
-We can choose to live a life of service, modeled after His love, or we can choose a life for ourselves—one that is self-focused and ultimately unfulfilling and destructive.
+When we have the ability to choose, God understands we could choose another option, one that isn’t Him and isn’t good.
+We could choose to live a life of service, modeled after His love, or we could choose a life for ourselves—one that is self-focused and ultimately unfulfilling and destructive.

-But before we choose, it’s important to understand the full story.
+But before we choose, we need to understand the whole story.

-Lucifer, an angel in heaven, became jealous of God.
-Though Lucifer seemingly had it all as a beautiful and powerful angel, he wanted more.
+Evil was born when an angel called Lucifer became jealous of God.
+Though Lucifer seemingly had it all as a beautiful and powerful angel in heaven, he wanted more (Ezekiel 28:13–15).

 He didn’t want to worship God.

-It was then that Lucifer became known as Satan, the devil and “ruler” of the earth.
-He began his work to deceive and cause God’s creations to doubt Him.
+It was then that Lucifer became known as Satan, the Devil, and “ruler” of the earth.
+He began his work to deceive and cause people on earth to doubt God, too (Revelation 12:9).

-Satan’s constant interference with God’s perfect creation is what creates the struggle we experience daily.
+Satan’s constant interference with God’s perfect creation creates the struggle we experience daily.

-And that struggle is known to Adventists as the Great Controversy: the war that began in heaven that continues in our world through the ages.
+The struggle is known to Adventists as the Great Controversy—the war that began in heaven and has continued in our world through the ages.

-With Satan sent to Earth, he became obsessed with opposing God in every way possible.
-He set out to corrupt God’s creations.
+When Satan was sent to the earth, he became obsessed with opposing God in every way possible.
+He set out to corrupt God’s creation.

 He entered the perfect Garden of Eden where Adam and Eve—the first humans—lived.

-God created the Garden of Eden to be Adam and Eve’s forever home.
-It provided them with everything they would need to survive: pure water, plants to eat, animals to care for, and most importantly, God’s presence.
+God had created the Garden to be Adam and Eve’s forever home, providing them with everything they would need to survive—pure water, plants to eat, animals to care for, and, most importantly, God’s presence.

 All this came with structure.
 You could even say “rules.”

 But these rules weren’t put in place to restrict.
-God put these in place to protect Adam and Eve from making choices against good.
+God put them in place to protect Adam and Eve from making choices that would hurt them.

-Access to the whole Garden was given to them with one exception: “the tree of the knowledge of good and evil” (Genesis 2:17, ESV).
-God asked them not to eat from it.
-And if they did, they would die.
+They had access to the whole Garden, except “the tree of the knowledge of good and evil” (Genesis 2:17, ESV).
+God instructed them not to eat from it because if they did, they would die.

 “You will not surely die.
 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil” (Genesis 3:4–5, ESV).

-The lie is this: that she would not die.
+The lie was that she would not die.

-But he masked it with the truth: that she would know both good and evil.
-And that truth was coupled with the statement that she would “be like God,” which was appealing.
+But he masked it with the truth—that she would know good and evil.
+And that truth was coupled with the statement that she would “be like God,” an appealing prospect.